L.A. State Historic Park: A Deserted Railroad Yard is Transformed Yet Unfinished | KCET

 People get attached to their park and don't want to see it changed.
 This is a concern for any interim use, even for the 18 month period while the site is transformed through the permanent design.
 Memories have lingered on in the community of sheriff's deputies bulldozing away the people from the South Central Farm.

 The Olmsted Plan called for a park at the Cornfield in 1930.
 Eighty-two years later, the site stands ready to be a park.
 The state now says it's time to start the process of creating the real Los Angeles State Historic Park.
 Public comments on the draft environmental impact report are due March 12, 2012.

 An abandoned rail yard for over 12 years, the park is in downtown L.A. between Chinatown on the west and the L.A.
 River on the east, within walking distance of City Hall, and down the hill from Chavez Ravine.
 The site is the veritable Ellis Island of Los Angeles, and the park should tell this story.

 - The original Tongva/Garbrieleno village of Yaangna was located near the current site of the park, where native Americans played shinny, a game resembling soccer, on the flat lands along the river.
-(See a letter from Tongva Chief Morales about the need for active recreation areas for children.)

 - Los Pobladores, the first settlers, included Spaniards, Catholic missionaries, Native Americans, and Blacks.
 Historically, the zanja madre or "mother trench" brought water from the Los Angeles River through the site to El Pueblo and beyond.